gabesramos/Portfolio/README.md

 Same as regular user.

+# Note:

+Error message screen used to show Handsome Dan along with meme text.
+Not working as of 5/30/24

 # Presentation Video
 Here is a link to a YouTube video where we give a visual presentation about the website: https://www.youtube.com/watch?v=V1kukCzO1yE